-The Statement of Net Position presents the Corporation's assets, deferred outflows, liabilities, deferred inflows and net position as of the date of the financial statements.
+The statement of net position presents the Corporation's assets, liabilities and net position as of the financial statements date.
 Through this presentation one can decipher the health of the Corporation by taking the difference between the assets and liabilities.
 An increase or decrease in the Corporation's net position from one year to the next is an indicator of whether its financial health is improving or deteriorating.

-The Statement of Revenues, Expenses, and Changes in Net Position reports revenues when earned and expenses when incurred.
-This means that all of the current year's revenues and expenses are included regardless of when cash is received or paid, thus providing a view of financial position that is similar to that presented by most private-sector companies.
-This statement summarizes the cost of providing legal defense services to those individuals charged with a violation of the law but who cannot afford an attorney to defend themselves or to represent indigent persons or juveniles and mental hygiene cases as appointed by the court.
+The statement of revenues, expenses, and changes in net position reports revenues and expenses when earned or incurred.
+This means that all of the current year's revenues and expenses are included regardless of when cash is paid or received, thus providing a view of financial position that is similar to that presented by most private-sector companies.
+This statement summarizes the cost of providing legal defense services to those individuals charged with a violation of the law but who cannot afford an attorney to defend themselves or to represent indigent persons or juveniles and mental hygiene cases as appointed by court.